Keerthana20402/Keerthana20402/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on data science...
-- 🌱 I’m currently learning data science,aws,cryptography...
+- 🌱 I’m currently learning data science,aws,Devops,Terraform, Jenkins,Kubernetes,linux,cryptography...
 - 👯 I’m looking to collaborate on technical industries...
 - 🤔 I’m looking for help with to developing multi technologies tools...